Galois symmetries of knot spaces

 Theorem A is a corollary of more general results about the Goodwillie-Weiss tower for knots in $\RR^d$-- namely Theorem B below -- as we now explain.
 This tower converges to the space of knots when $d \geq 4$, in the sense that the map from $\emb_c(\RR, \RR^d)$ to the homotopy limit of the tower is a weak equivalence.
 For $d = 3$, the case of classical knots, the tower is known not to converge to the knot space.
 (For example, $\pi_0 \emb_c(\RR, \RR^3)$ is countable whereas $\pi_0T_\infty \emb_c(\RR, \RR^3)$ is uncountable.)

 The spectral sequence associated to the Goodwillie-Weiss tower has $E^1$-page consisting of the homotopy groups of the layers of the tower, just like in the case $d = 3$. \emph{Rationally}, this spectral sequence is well understood: from the work of Arone, Lambrechts, Voli\'{c} and Turchin \cite{ALTV} we know that there is rational collapse at the $E^2$-page when $d \geq 4$.
-Our main technical result gives a vanishing range of differentials, at a prime $p$:
+Our main technical result gives a vanishing range of differentials for the spectral sequence associated to Goodwillie-Weiss tower (or to a truncation of it), at a prime $p$: \begin{thmb} Let $p$ be a prime number.
+The differential